(561) 270-0913

 AFFF Firefighting Lawsuit Settlement Amounts

 The manufacturers of AFFF are not ready to settle the MDL, as there are bellwether trials set to begin in April 2023.
-Bellwether trials serve as “test” trials in a large mass tort litigation, allowing both sides to see how a jury will likely evaluate the case.
+Bellwether trials serve as “test trials” in a large mass tort litigation, allowing both sides to see how a jury will likely evaluate the case.
 After the bellwether trials conclude, both sides will likely start negotiating a settlement.
-This is because one side will see that the bellwether trial favored the other side, and a settlement could prevent a more expensive decision in a court trial.

-The AFFF settlement amount will be based on the type and severity of cancer developed by the plaintiffs.
-It’s too early to accurately project what a settlement could be valued at before the bellwether trials.
 However, based on settlement amounts from other notable mass tort cases, plaintiffs can expect low six figures for a settlement amount.
-Although some mass tort trial awards have exceeded one million dollars, most mass tort cases aren’t tried before a jury due to the major risk associated for both sides.
+Although some mass tort trial awards have exceeded one million dollars, most mass tort cases aren’t tried before a jury due to the major risk for both sides.

 How Can a Personal Injury Lawyer Help With an AFFF Firefighting Foam Lawsuit?